elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elm_setup.md

 # Elm Setup

-We're so excited to have our back-end up and running, and we've gotten a brief look at the Elm language.
-So now let's figure out how we can write Elm code for the front-end of our Phoenix application.
+We're excited to have our back-end up and running, and we've gotten a brief look at the Elm language.
+Now, let's figure out how we can write Elm code for the front-end of our Phoenix application.

-We already installed Elm globally in the last chapter using npm, but in this chapter let's take a look at configuring Elm with Phoenix using a tool called Brunch.
+We already installed Elm globally in the last chapter, and now we can take a look at configuring Elm with Phoenix using a tool called Brunch.

 ## Configuring Elm within Phoenix

-Phoenix front-end assets are located in the `assets` folder.
-Let's go to the command line and navigate to that directory.

-Open the existing `package.json` file that Phoenix gives us by default:
+Phoenix front-end files are located in the `assets` folder.
+Let's begin by checking out the existing `package.json` file that Phoenix gives us by default:

 ```javascript
 {